Expanding Bird Conservation Across the Americas

 Program teams that join the Bird City Network own and manage their programs and benefit from resources, training, and support from a centralized Bird City Network administered by ABC and EFTA.
 Collectively, these efforts will multiply existing capacity to improve habitats and reduce threats to birds across the hemisphere.
 Bird City programs recognize communities that document specific conservation actions across four categories:

 - Engaging people in birding & conservation

 - Encouraging sustainable practices

-Bird City Wisconsin's success has resulted in the organic spread of the program to several additional states, a process that has made clear the need for a larger program to facilitate additional growth, provide difficult-to-obtain resources to the network, and facilitate the transmission of ideas between communities and programs.
+Bird City Wisconsin's success has resulted in the organic spread of the program to several other states, including Colorado, Maryland, and Texas, and even outside the U.S. to Mexico and Colombia.
+This growth has made clear the need for a larger and more encompassing program to coordinate future expansion, provide difficult-to-obtain resources to the network, and facilitate the transmission of ideas between communities and programs.

 With the official public launch in June 2023, the Bird City Network moves into an exciting new phase.
 We are actively promoting existing programs and working to get new programs started — please visit the Bird City Network website for more information and news!